i-christian/fintrak/README.md

 ## Description

-FinTrak is an innovative real-time finance tracking app designed to help users manage their finances intelligently.
-It offers features like smart budget monitoring, automated insights, and collaborative financial planning.
+FinTrak is a finance tracking app designed to help users manage their personal and group finances effectively.
+The app offers essential budgeting tools, transaction tracking, and collaboration features.

-The app uses Rust for a high-performance backend, SolidJS for a dynamic frontend, and PostgreSQL for secure data persistence.
-The entire stack is containerized with Docker to ensure a seamless development and deployment experience.
+Built with a modern tech stack, FinTrak utilizes Rust for its high-performance backend, SolidJS for a reactive and intuitive frontend, and PostgreSQL for secure and efficient data management.
+Containerized with Docker, it ensures seamless development and deployment.

 ### Key Features
 - [x] **User Authentication**: Allow users to create accounts using an email address and password
-- [ ] **Real-Time Budget Monitoring**: Track spending in real-time with live updates as transactions happen.
+- [ ] **Group Management**: Create and manage financial groups with role-based permissions.
 - [ ] **Collaborative Finance Tracking**: Allow users to collaborate on shared financial goals (e.g., household budgets, group savings plans).
+- [ ] **Category Management**: Define custom income and expense categories for users and groups.
-- [ ] **Instant Alerts and Notifications**: Send real-time notifications for unusual spending, bill reminders, or savings milestones.
+- [ ] **Transaction Tracking**: Log and manage transactions for individuals and groups, categorized as expense or income.
-- [ ] **Custom Financial Goals**: Users can set goals like saving for a vacation, and the app provides a real-time tracker.
-- [ ] **Multiple Currency Support**: Track finances across multiple currencies and provide automatic conversion rates.
+- [ ] **Budget Management**: Set and monitor budgets for specific categories within a group.
+- [ ] **Financial Reports**: Generate summaries of income, expenses, and budget performance for specific time periods.
-- [ ] Cross-Platform Accessibility: A responsive, dynamic UI that works seamlessly across all devices.
+- [ ] **Cross-Platform Accessibility**: A responsive, dynamic UI that works seamlessly across all devices.

 ## Prerequisites 📋
 - [Rust](https://www.rust-lang.org/)